 - The most common content marketing delivery mechanism is social media, used by 87% of marketers.
 (Source: CMI)

-The one thing I will say for blogs at this point, is that they’re a valuable content to help your social media goals as well as having SEO benefits.
+The one thing that I will say for blogs at this point, is that they’re valuable content to help your social media goals as well as having SEO benefits.